gtap-dev/php/README.md

 The `extends` and `implements` keywords must be declared on the same line as the class name.

-The opening brace for the class must go on its own line; the closing brace for the class must go on the next line after the body.
+The opening brace for the class must go on the same line; the closing brace for the class must go on the next line after the body.

-Opening braces must be on their own line and must not be preceded or followed by a blank line.
+Opening braces must be on the same line and must not be preceded or followed by a blank line.

 Closing braces must be on their own line and must not be preceded by a blank